alyssaong1/WebDev101/README.md

 #### Adding packages to Atom

 Being open source, Atom has awesome extensibility thanks to the work from other developers.
 We can easily add packages to Atom should we require additional functionality.
 To access the Atom settings pane for Macs, go to *Atom > Preferences...*.
-For Windows,...
+For Windows, go to *File > Settings*.
 Click on the "Packages" tab - here you can see all the existing packages you have preinstalled packages that come with Atom.
 Click on the "Install" tab to start searching for packages online and installing them.

 As an example, let's say we want to install a package that allows us to run our html file in many different browsers straight from Atom.
 To do this, we could install the [open-in-browsers](https://atom.io/packages/open-in-browsers) package.
 Open the Atom settings pane, go to the "Install" tab (as described above) and search for "open-in-browsers".